 The power of a praying woman isn’t in her own strength, but the result of her relationship with the Lord God Almighty.
 Mary, Elizabeth, Hannah, the persistent widow…you.

-Will you shift from being a woman who prays to a woman of prayer?
-Stop making prayer something you do and make it a part of who you are.
+Will you shift from being a woman who prays when she needs God to a being an intentional woman of prayer?
+Stop making prayer something you do and make it who you are.

 Resources For Women That Pray

 Want to learn more or looking for help with your prayer life?
 Check out these resources:

 - Free 30-day Challenge To Pray For Your Husband

 - 18 Important Prayers To Pray For Missionaries